cuong-ich-truong/simple-inventory/README.md

 }

-// Get all items with price from 500 to 1000 query {
+// Get all items with price from 500 to 1000 and order by name then price query {
   filterItems(
     priceFrom: 500,
-    priceTo: 1000
+    priceTo: 1000,
+    orderBy: {
+      name: ASC
+      price: DESC
+    }
   ) {
     id
     name